Diablo612/Financial/README.md

 ## Features
-Effortlessly Track Income and Expenses: Keep a close eye on your financial activities with ease.
+- Effortlessly Track Income and Expenses: Keep a close eye on your financial activities with ease.
-Transaction Categorization: Group your financial transactions into specific categories for improved organization.
+- Transaction Categorization: Group your financial transactions into specific categories for improved organization.
-Manage Accounts: Link transactions to designated accounts for better management.
+- Manage Accounts: Link transactions to designated accounts for better management.
-CSV File Import: Quickly add transactions by uploading CSV files.
+- CSV File Import: Quickly add transactions by uploading CSV files.
-Bank Connectivity: Seamlessly connect to your bank account through Plaid.
+- Bank Connectivity: Seamlessly connect to your bank account through Plaid.
-Platform Monetization: Use Lemon Squeezy to generate revenue from your platform.
+- Platform Monetization: Use Lemon Squeezy to generate revenue from your platform.
-📊 Interactive dashboard for managing finances
+- 📊 Interactive dashboard for managing finances
-🔁 Multiple chart types that can be adjusted
+- 🔁 Multiple chart types that can be adjusted
-🗓 Filters for accounts and specific dates
+- 🗓 Filters for accounts and specific dates
-💹 Comprehensive transaction table
+- 💹 Comprehensive transaction table
-➕ Transaction addition form
+- ➕ Transaction addition form
-🧩 Customizable dropdown components
+- 🧩 Customizable dropdown components
-💵 Toggle between income and expenses
+- 💵 Toggle between income and expenses
-🔄 Import transactions via CSV
+- 🔄 Import transactions via CSV
-🔥 Backend API powered by Hono.js
+- 🔥 Backend API powered by Hono.js
-🪝 State management handled with Tanstack React Query
+- 🪝 State management handled with Tanstack React Query
-🔗 Connect to bank accounts using Plaid
-💳 Premium features available through Lemon Squeezy
-🔐 Authentication using Clerk (Core 2)
+- 🔐 Authentication using Clerk (Core 2)
-🗑 Bulk delete and search functionalities for transactions ⚙️ Manage bank disconnections and subscriptions
+- 🗑 Bulk delete and search functionalities for transactions
-👤 Personalize user settings
+- 👤 Personalize user settings
-🌐 Built with Next.js 14 framework
+- 🌐 Built with Next.js 14 framework
-🎨 Styled with TailwindCSS and Shadcn UI
+- 🎨 Styled with TailwindCSS and Shadcn UI
-💾 Uses PostgreSQL with Drizzle ORM
+- 💾 Uses PostgreSQL with Drizzle ORM
-🚀 Hosted and deployed on Vercel
+- 🚀 Hosted and deployed on Vercel
 ## Tech Stack
   Frontend: Next.js, React
   Backend: Hono.js